How to Install Codex CLI on Ubuntu 26.04, 24.04 and 22.04

 Install Codex CLI on Ubuntu

-Start by refreshing APT and installing the small HTTPS download prerequisites used later in the guide.
-The curl command handles the release downloads in the binary method:
+Start by refreshing APT and installing the small HTTPS download prerequisites used by the install methods below.
+The curl command retrieves OpenAI’s installer, and ca-certificates keeps TLS certificate validation available on minimal systems:

 sudo apt update